crossbario/autobahn-cpp/doc/README.md

 To enable this, WAMP implements both the Remote Procedure Call (RPC) and  and the Publish and Subscribe (PubSub) messaging pattern.

-|ab| supports the following application roles:
+Autobahn|CPP supports the following application roles:

 * **Caller**
 * **Callee**